axieax/uni-notes/COMP6843 Notes/Reports/Report 1/Report 1.md

 <u>Proof of Concept / Steps to Reproduce:</u>

 Creating a file with the content of `<script>alert(1)</script>`, it can be seen that navigating to and accessing the file will run the script on the client side.
 As demonstrated in the image below, the popup alert of 1 appeared when loading the page.
-This proof of concept demonstrates that file content is vulnerable to XSS, and that arbitrary JavaScript code can be executed on the client-side.
+This proof of concept demonstrates that file content is vulnerable to XSS, and that arbitrary JavaScript code can be executed on the client side.

 ![Files 2](images/files2.png)

 <u>Impact:</u>

 If file sharing is an intended feature, a malicious user can execute arbitrary client-side JavaScript code on any recipient's browser if they access the page.
 The vulnerability means that an attacker can steal another user's authentication session token and login as if they were the compromised user, providing access to all their files and permissions.
+Even if file sharing isn't a feature, staff or admins who have access to any user files may be vulnerable to such an attack when asked to check out the malicious file as well.

 <u>Remediation:</u>